MayankGandhe/helm-autoUpgrade/README.md

 ## Usage

 ### Prerequisites
-- Kubernetes cluster access (with permissions to upgrade/install releases)
+- Kubernetes cluster access (with permissions to upgrade releases)
 - Helm 3 compatible chart
 - Docker, AWS CLI (for ECR), and kubectl (for deployment)